 Chinese Imperial Officials guān huàn

 For thousands of years China has had an advanced, professional civil administration, long before any other nation on earth.
-To become an official was the dream of many Chinese as it was the one sure route to esteem and a quiet, wealthy and cushy life.
+To become an official was the dream of many Chinese as it was the one sure route to esteem and a quiet and cushy life.
 When the European missionaries first came to China they were greatly impressed by this meritocracy, back home the corrupt system of personal patronage was the only way to acquire a position of power.

 To be appointed to a government post in the Imperial civil service a candidate had to show proficiency in the public examinations (we have a whole section dedicated to the examination system).
 The open and fair examination and administration system impressed the Europeans so much that soon enough these ideas began to be copied back home.